PegasusParadox/swimming_app/README.md

 ## 📌 Project Overview
 This repository serves as a technical showcase for an ongoing, project aimed at building a comprehensive swimming training and data management platform.
 The system focuses on tracking training progress, managing athlete fatigue indices, and providing actionable feedback for coaches and swimmers.

 Note: The full source code is hosted within a private organization repository.
-This showcase highlights my core contributions, architectural decisions, and technical optimizations.
+This showcase highlights my core contributions and the app interface.

 ## 🛠 Tech Stack